devtut/generate/docs/python/classes.md

 ## Monkey Patching

-In this case, "monkey patching" means adding a new variable or method to a class after it's been defined.
+In this case, &quot;monkey patching&quot; means adding a new variable or method to a class after it's been defined.
 For instance, say we defined class `A` as

 ```
 class A(object):